-Team USA 2020 Olympics Winners' Outfits Are Made From Recycled Materials
+Team USA's Olympics Winners' Outfits Are Made Almost Entirely From Recycled Materials

 With athletes sleeping on cardboard beds and the medals being made from recycled electronics, recycling is the theme of the 2020 Tokyo Summer Olympics.
 Nike is ready to join in the movement, making Team USA 2020 Olympic Winners' outfits from recycled materials almost completely.
 The all-white uniforms are made of 100% recycled materials, while the multicolored sneakers are 75% recycled.